ReiiYuki/digitaldot/README.md

 Digital Dot is multiplayer web-based game which allow two players push the spark ball by "FORCE".
 Digital Dot is developed with Cocos2D-X game engine.

+This project is running in https://reiiyuki.github.io/digitaldot/ but you have to wait it because Cocos2D-X is slow and some of sprite is missing.

 ## Purpose

 This project was created for training developing software with the individual software process.
 But the most expected result is the fun and happiness of players.